 Coffee is a popular drink and baking ingredient - ideal for those virtual socially distanced coffee mornings.
-In the short-term, it has become apparent that out-of-home coffee consumption has significantly decreased during lockdown with the closure of cafes, coffee shops and restaurants.
-On the other hand, in terms of supermarket sales of coffee, increased consumer demand has been seen.
+In the short-term, it became apparent that out-of-home coffee consumption had significantly decreased during lockdown with the closure of cafes, coffee shops and restaurants.
+On the other hand, supermarket sales of coffee increased.

 Coffee farms are typically in poor and rural communities where the coffee industry is their primary source of income.
 As the price for coffee fluctuates in the global market, farmers are faced with the difficulty to cover costs of production, which can encourage modern slavery practices of forced labour, exploitative and dangerous working conditions.

 Coffee is grown almost exclusively in the Global South and to feed the world’s 2 billion cup a day coffee habit, over 25 million smallholder farmers produce 80% of the world’s coffee.
 Production is a lengthy process: it takes 3-4 years for coffee cherries, in which beans are found, to grow, followed by the annual harvest, and the weeks-long sun dry to produce the desired coffee bean.